KNowledgeOnWebScale/surface/README.md

 ### Specification

-Surfaces are written as triples where the `subject` is a list of blank nodes marked on the `object` surface.
+Surfaces are written as triples where the `subject` is a list of blank nodes marked on the `object` RDF graph.
 The `predicate` specifies the kind of surface and the following ones are currently built-ins:

 | built-in | semantics |